apaivinen/psychic-invention/SOPs/Account UPN Created and Deleted in Short Timeframe by UPN copy.md

 ### Tactics:

 - Initial Access - The adversary is trying to get into your network.
+CHANGE

 ### Techniques